CrackChain/LAEV-Cyclic-Lottery-Protocol-Configurable-Ticketing-Economic-Distribution-System/README.md

 Economic flows within each round are governed by a percentage-based distribution model applied to total collected value.
 These flows are allocated across three primary components: reward distribution, operational infrastructure, and liquidity incentives for asset transfer participants.
 This structure ensures that each round functions as a self-contained financial cycle with predictable configuration rules and transparent settlement logic.

-The model introduces a structured framework for recurring probabilistic selection systems combined with market-based asset circulation, enabling configurable, auditable, and repeatable execution cycles under a unified protocol architecture.Abstract
+The model introduces a structured framework for recurring probabilistic selection systems combined with market-based asset circulation, enabling configurable, auditable, and repeatable execution cycles under a unified protocol architecture.